Usage

 configure system interface description

-Some OS allows the user to set a description for an inter-
+Some OSes allow the user to set a description for an inter-

 face.
 Setting this option will enable lldpd to override this